-This report selectively summarizes NASA Glenn Research Center’s research and technology accomplishments for fiscal year 2007.
-It comprises 104 short articles submitted by the staff scientists and engineers.
-The report is organized into six major sections: Aeropropulsion, Power and Space Propulsion, Communications, Space Processes and Experiments, Instrumentation and Controls, and Structures and Materials.
-A table of contents and an author index have been developed to assist readers in finding articles of special interest.
+This report selectively summarizes NASA Glenn Research Centerís research and technology accomplishments for fiscal year 2006.
+It comprises 198 short articles submitted by the staff scientists and engineers.
+The report is organized into three major sections: Programs and Projects, Research and Technology, and Engineering and Technical Services.
+A table of contents and author index have been developed to assist readers in finding articles of special interest.
 This report is not intended to be a comprehensive summary of all the research and technology work done over the past fiscal year.
 Most of the work is reported in Glenn-published technical reports, journal articles, and presentations prepared by Glenn staff and contractors.
 In addition, university grants have enabled faculty members and graduate students to engage in sponsored research that is reported at technical meetings or in journal articles.
 For each article in this report, a Glenn contact person has been identified, and where possible, a reference document is listed so that additional information can be easily obtained.
 The diversity of topics attests to the breadth of research and technology being pursued and to the skill mix of the staff that makes it possible.
-For more information, visit Glenn's Web site at http://www.nasa.gov/glenn.
-For publicly available reports, visit the Glenn Technical Reports Server at http://gltrs.grc.nasa.gov.
+For more information, visit Glenn's Web site.
+For publicly available reports, visit the Glenn Technical Reports Server.

 About the photographs: